 If you need to renew or become an All-Access Season Member to receive a pass to this show and all other upcoming season offerings, click here.

-If you are not a member of Theatre Jacksonville, individual tickets are $20 and can be purchased by clicking here.
+If you are not a member of Theatre Jacksonville, individual tickets are $20 and can be purchased in January 2021.

 All performances are at 7:30pm, except matinee performances at 2:00pm.